LunarG/gfxreconstruct/USAGE_desktop.md

 in the GFXReconstruct GitHub repository at `layer/vk_layer_settings.txt`.
 Most binary distributions of the GFXReconstruct software will also include a sample settings file.

+#### Selecting Settings for the page_guard Memory Tracking Mode

+The default settings selected for the `page_guard` memory tracking mode are the settings that are most likely to work on a given platform, but may not provide the best performance for all cases.

+For Windows, setting `GFXRECON_PAGE_GUARD_EXTERNAL_MEMORY` to `true` is recommended.
+If capture does not work with this setting, or a different operating system is being used, try the default settings.

+If capture performs poorly with the the default settings, try setting `GFXRECON_PAGE_GUARD_PERSISTENT_MEMORY` to `true`.

+If corruption is observed during capture, try setting `GFXRECON_PAGE_GUARD_ALIGN_BUFFER_SIZES` to `true`.
+If this does not help, try setting `GFXRECON_PAGE_GUARD_SEPARATE_READ` to `false`.

 ### Capture Files